-Our six suppliers for Phase 1 are:
+Our two suppliers for Phase III are:

 Using a patient-centered approach, PULSE aims to build a digital ecosystem that allows patients to self-manage and for care providers to provider a better service through a constant stream of information between both actors.
 By building a system that allows for seamless interaction between electronic health record systems, measuring devices and software, PULSE would create multidimensional data that can assist care providers with delivery of care, while teaching patients how to effectively manage the disease with interactive learning tools, coaching support, gamification and exergaming.